vmlopezr/ECE5330_6311_Final_Project/README.md

 5. Verify that the USB Webcam is connected to a USB Port and verify its Capture Device Number.
 See [Running the Python Application](#Running-the-Python-Application) for more details.

 Once the conditions above are completed, run the python application first before pressing the blue `USER` button on the microcontroller.

+This project was created by Victor M. Lopez Rodriguez and Sankalp Parekh.